OscarDCorbalan/oscardc.com/content/portfolio/alcaidesa-taxi/index.md

 draft = false
 image = "portfolio/alcaidesa-taxi/alcaidesa-taxi.jpg"
-title = "Alcaidesa taxi website" description = "Website for a Alcaidesa's taxi driver, aimed at mobile-first customers to have an unbeatable mobile visualization, optimized to be able to load in record times." year = 2015 weight = -20151
+title = "Alcaidesa taxi website" description = "Website for an Alcaidesa's taxi driver, aimed at mobile-first customers to have an unbeatable mobile visualization, optimized to be able to load in record times." year = 2015 weight = -20151
 +++